 - Development of web apps or web portals.

-- Facilitation of construction of new building/department at a hospital or inclusion of emergency medical services or improved systems.
+- Facilitation of construction of new buildings/departments at a hospital or inclusion of emergency medical services or improved systems.

-To fulfil such needs therefore specialized field knowledge is required and hence often a degree in health management, public health or any related studies is helpful.
-Project manager salary in Healthcare / Pharma Companies is around 10.8 lakhs per annum on an average in India.
+To fulfill such needs, therefore, specialized field knowledge is required, and hence often, a degree in health management, public health, or any related studies is helpful.
+Project manager salary in Healthcare / Pharma Companies is around $73,547 per annum on average.

-Overseeing marketing campaigns related to any brand, aiming to create a brand identity, spread and increase brand value is the chief role of the marketing project managers.
-Without the involvement of a project manager, marketing campaigns run the risk of becoming ineffective, hyped, unorganized, delayed and focus less.
+Overseeing marketing campaigns related to any brand, aiming to create a brand identity, spread, and increase brand value is the chief role of the marketing project managers.
+Without a project manager's involvement, marketing campaigns risk becoming ineffective, hyped, unorganized, delayed and focus less.

-They work in collaboration with designers, copy and content writers, digital and social media specialists, advertisers and ad agencies.
-For this, they need a bachelor’s or master’s degree in marketing, communication, PR, and business administration along with knowledge and skills in project management.
-The average base salary is 5.5 lakhs per annum in India.
+They work in collaboration with designers, copy and content writers, digital and social media specialists, advertisers, and ad agencies.
+For this, they need a bachelor’s or master’s degree in marketing, communication, PR, and business administration, along with knowledge and skills in project management.
+The average base salary of a marketing project manager is $75,178 per annum.

-In the manufacturing sector needs the skills of budget management are required as the project managers need to provide estimates on labor and productivity while looking for new clients.
-Vendor accounts management, vendor and relationship management, streamlining production processes keeping in mind the risks, hazards and safety issues are other skills that manufacturing project managers bring in.
-The average base salary of a manufacturing project manager is 9.7 lakhs per annum in India.
+In the manufacturing sector needs, the skills of budget management are required as the project managers need to provide estimates on labor and productivity while looking for new clients.
+Vendor accounts management, vendor and relationship management streamlining production processes keeping in mind the risks, hazards, and safety issues, are other skills that manufacturing project managers bring in.
+The average base salary of a manufacturing project manager is $65,871 per annum.

-Legal project managers oversee processes relating to legal services like budget, timing and resources required for a litigation team.
-While a law degree is essential although not a compulsion, certification in project management will help improve candidacy and advancing salary as well which is 18 lakhs per annum in India in mid-career on an average.
+Legal project managers oversee processes relating to legal services like budget, timing, and resources required for a litigation team.
+While a law degree is essential, although not a compulsion, certification in project management will help improve candidacy and advancing salary as well, which is $86,565 per annum in India in mid-career on average.

 Consulting project managers are highly skilled ‘for-hire professionals’ employed or contracted by agencies.
 Their function is to identify the areas needing improvement in any project and offer actionable insight to help the clients manage their projects.
-This calls for very high experience at their end which they have and keep expanding with every agency they work with.
-Usually, they hold an advanced post-graduation degree in management coupled with project management skills, knowledge and certifications.
-The average base salary of a manufacturing project manager is 15 lakhs per annum in India.
+This calls for very high experience at their end, which they have, and they keep expanding with every agency they work with.
+Usually, they hold an advanced post-graduation degree in management coupled with project management skills, knowledge, and certifications.
+The average base salary of a manufacturing project manager is $120,500 per annum.

 10. Energy and Utility Services Industry

-Utility and energy management is observing growth with hundreds of jobs are forecasted to open up due to social, environmental and political pressure.
-Urgency for exploring environmental-friendly fuel and energy sources is creating new avenues of employment.
+Utility and energy management is observing growth, with hundreds of jobs forecasted to open up due to social, environmental and political pressure.
+The urgency for exploring environmental-friendly fuel and energy sources is creating new avenues of employment.

 Particularly oil and gas sectors are open to innovation and newer ways to conserve or create fuel.
-The insistence in home countries to find newer opportunities to generate household fuel supply create rooms for innovation in oil and gas make these sectors ideal for project managers wishing to create an impactful future.
+The insistence in home countries to find newer opportunities to generate household fuel supply create room for innovation in oil and gas, making these sectors ideal for project managers wishing to create an impactful future.

-Large-scale risk management is also required as potential outages due to disaster, delay or other unforeseen situations could affect an entire community, state or country.
-The average base salary of utility services project manager ranges from ₹ 4.9 LPA - ₹ 6.5 LPA lakhs per annum in India.
+Large-scale risk management is also required as potential outages due to disaster, delay, or other unforeseen situations could affect an entire community, state or country.
+The average base salary of utility services project managers $90,337 per annum.